polyphony-chat/.github/SPECIFICATION.md

 ### 2.4.1.
 Signing keys

-- Instance/user signing keys and federation-JWTs should be rotated at least every 30 days.
+- Instance/user signing keys should be rotated at least every 30 days.
 This is to ensure that a compromised key can only be used for a limited amount of time.
 - If Bobs client fails to verify the signature of Alice's message with the public key provided by Server B, it should ask Server A for the public key of Alice at the time the message was sent.
 If the verification fails again, the message should be treated with extreme caution.

 ## 3. Users